tinkerbell/tinkerbell-docs/docs/setup/on-bare-metal-with-docker.md

 ## Time to Party

-At this point let me point you to the [Local Setup with Vagrant] guide because you have everything you need to play with Tinkerbell.
+At this point let me point you to the [Local Setup with Vagrant][local vagrant setup] guide because you have everything you need to play with Tinkerbell.
 Enjoy!

 [aaron]: https://geekgonecrazy.com/